 - A preference for working with complexity and ambiguity

-- An unusually high tolerance for disorder and chaos
+- A high tolerance for disorder and chaos

 - Independence and unconventional thinking

-Creativity researcher Mihaly Csikszentmihaly defines creative people as those who discover problems, compared to the majority of people who solve the problems that have already been discovered by creative people.
-His research finds that the most creative people start with only a general, and sometimes vague, sense of a problem or an idea, and then create something new in response to it.
-He uses visual artists as an example, explaining that the most creative artists start with only a general sense of what they want to explore through a particular piece of artwork, and then allow the work to emerge in the flow of action, while they have their hands in the medium.
+Creativity researcher Mihaly Csikszentmihaly defines creative people as those who discover problems, compared to the majority of people, who solve the problems that have already been discovered by creative people.
+His research finds that the most creative people start with only a general and vague sense of a problem or idea, then create something new in response to it.